Review articles on this site earn small revenue from purchasing products through affiliate links.

 50990_23BImage: OUTDOOR RESEARCH

-The latest middle layer of OUTDOOR RESEARCH, which combines moderate heat retention and breathability compared to conventional synthetic cotton, and Polartec Power Dry High Efficiency, a grid fleece that is extremely loose and highly compressible for its heat retention, is the latest middle layer of OUTDOOR RESEARCH, which combines comfort as a warm-weather wear and cold-weather wear, combining it with comfort as a warm-weather wear.
-Although its launch in Japan has not yet been decided, it can be expected to be the perfect winter wear for three seasons.
+This latest mid-layer from OUTDOOR RESEARCH combines Polartec Alpha, which offers moderate warmth and breathability compared to conventional synthetic cotton, with Polartec Power Dry High Efficiency, a grid fleece that is highly breathable and compressible despite its warmth.
+It combines comfort as both a workwear and a cold-weather garment.
+While it has yet to be released in Japan, it promises to be the perfect winter garment for all three seasons

 Shoes